Looking for new construction around Austin?

-It's key to have the right agent present when shopping for new construction, and is here to help you navigate through your options in the Austin area.
+Partnering with the right agent is essential when shopping for new construction, and is here to help you navigate through your options in the Austin area.

-Buyers of new construction in a neighborhood don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
+People that buy new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Consider a home has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+For example, if a home has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
 However, if a home was recently completed, don't count on being able to get a deal.

-Finding you a new home that meets your needs and matches your budget will be my #1 objective.
+At John Horton Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 512-834-1600 to launch the search for your new home today.